Niko731973/The-Eternal-Market/README.md

 TBD

 ### The future of TEM:

-TBD
+* Secure messaging between users
+* Distributed image storage
+* Fixed USD prices
+* Improved front-end
+* ios/android apps

 ## Installing

-The Eternal Market requires Mistbrowser or the chrome Shapeshift plugin to interact (via web3) with the blockchain.
+The Eternal Market is in alpha right now.
+TEM requires Mistbrowser or the chrome Shapeshift plugin to interact (via web3) with the blockchain.

 Installation Instructions
 1) Download and unzip the repository for The Eternal Market ()